smokfyz/crypto-converter/README.md

 * amount - amount of source currency.
 Default precision is 6 decimal places.
 If number of decimal places in amount is greater than 6 (can be configured using AMOUNT_PRECISION env variable), the service will round using round half to even algorithm.
 * from - source currency (e.g. BTC)
 * to - target currency (e.g. USDT)
 * [Optional] timestamp - timestamp in seconds (default: current timestamp).
-If timestamp is provided, the service will use the quote for nearest timestamp that smaller or equal than provided with respect to NO_OLDER_THAN_SECONDS parameters.
+If timestamp is provided, the service will use the quote for nearest timestamp that smaller or equal to provided with respect to NO_OLDER_THAN_SECONDS parameters.

 #### Errors